 Did Lydia in the Bible have a husband?

 After she was saved, she influenced her entire household to trust Christ (Ac.
 16:15).
 We don’t know who was part of her household, but she most likely had servants and financial means since she lived in an affluent town.
+There are no records revealing whether she had a husband; she may have been a widow at this point in her life.

 What does Lydia Mean?